-Lecturer: J.N.
-Tendeiro, MSc.
+Lecturer: dr. J.N.
+Tendeiro dr. J.N.
+Tendeiro

-Contact: J.N.
-Tendeiro, MSc.

-Prerequisite(s): PSBE1-08; PSBE1-09
+Prerequisite(s): PSBE1-08; PSBE1-09; PSBE2-07 (with a 5 or higher)

 Objective: To provide an understanding of and skill in the use of common regression and analysis of variance techniques.
 Emphasis will lie on the conceptual background of these techniques, how to use SPSS to carry them out, and how to interpret and analyse the resulting SPSS outcome.